-I went to Pocari Sweat Industry in Sukabumi on January 3rd, 2012 with The Organization of Nutrition for Company Visit.
+I went to Pocari Sweat Industry in Sukabumi on January 3rd, 2012 with The Organization of Nutrition for a Company Visit.
 We learned about the history, process, and product of Pocari Sweat.
 We saw the lab and the process of making the product.
 Nutritionists usually work in Food Quality Control, I learned many things by visiting this company.
 I was really happy.

 In the Organization of Nutrition, I was chosen to be in Social Concern Department.
 We made some plans for the next programs.
 We also went camping to build togetherness.
 I was very grateful by joining this organization.
-I learned how to arrange the meeting, think creatively and critically, socialize with others, build a network, make the social event, and also being care and respectful to each other.
+I learned how to arrange the meeting, think creatively and critically, socialize with others, build a network, make the social event, and also be careful and respectful to each other.

 As a staff of the Social Concern Department of Nutrition Family Organization, I had to make a social event to socialize and inform people about Nutrition.
 On March 23rd, 2013, we held an event named Gizi Bakti Masyarakat (Public Service Nutrition) in Depok.
-We gathered 30 mothers to participated in our event.
+We gathered 30 mothers to participate in our event.
 We gave them information and discussed with them Balanced Nutrition and how to practice it in our daily life.
 They were very excited to participate in the discussion.
 They also asked and shared about some nutrition problems.
 We gave them pre-test and post-test to get to know their knowledge about Nutrition.
 That was my precious time to learn more about Health Promotion.

 The second social event was held in Depok on April 27th, 2013.
 There were 40 women who participated in our event.
 As one of the facilitators, I learned how to communicate with elder people and how to promote Health.
 We facilitated them to count their Anthropometry (weights, heights, and fat levels).
 They also did consultations about how to get the ideal anthropometry.
 We were very happy about their response to this event.

-In October, we had the last social event at Kukusan district in Depok.
+In October, we had the last social event in the Kukusan district in Depok.
 We gathered 60 women at a mosque.
 We divided them into Small Groups which were guided by 2 students.
 We gave them a pre-test before giving the Intervention (advice).
 We shared and did a discussion about Balanced Nutrition Concept in daily life.
 They were so enthusiastic.
 They asked many questions and shared their own experience with each other.
 They were so excited and funny.
 We also gave them some clinical advice.

-I also participated in Family Health Faculties Collaboration that was gathered by all Health Faculties to learn how to cooperate for patient safety.
+I also participated in Family Health Faculties Collaboration which was gathered by all Health Faculties to learn how to cooperate for patient safety.
 It was very important for me who will be a health professional to collaborate with other health professionals.
 I also learned about Human Psychology and Diseases.
 Although I was tired because of so many assignments, I always think about how blessed I am that I can study at university.
-I will make my mother and people around me especially the Heliconia Foundation proud of me.
+I will make my mother and the people around me especially the Heliconia Foundation proud of me.
 That is my motivation to study harder for a better future.

 During Final Exam, my classmates and I held a seminar about Smoking Free Area.
 We also held a T-shirt and Pin Design Competition with “No Smoking” as the theme.
 I really love not only my nutrition study, but also my organization and activities outside the class because I can develop my soft skills such as; leadership, teamwork, public speaking, and also event organizing.
 I also learned how to interact with others who have different characters.

 The lecturing system was changed for the 3rd semester, called “tutorial”.
 We were divided into some groups of 15 students.
 We were given some Nutrition cases, then we had to find the main problem for each case.
 We made many questions based on the case scenario and find the answers.
 We discussed all the answers and summarized them to be presented.
-The scenarios were based on some topics: such as macronutrient, micronutrient, nutrition for baby, children, preschool, pregnancy, and breastfeeding period.
+The scenarios were based on some topics: such as macronutrients, micronutrients, nutrition for babies, children, preschool, pregnancy, and breastfeeding period.
 We also learn about Anthropometry: measuring people’s weights, heights, and fat percentage to know the nutrition in their bodies.
 We needed to be active in discussing cases.
 We learned how to find the main cause of the nutritional problem and found the solution by making and answering questions.

 I joined a trip that was facilitated for all students in my faculty to know more about the learning systems in Nutrition major at Brawijaya University Malang.
 We went together by train from Jakarta to Malang for about 17 hours.
-On the way, we sang, played cards, shared stories with each other.
+On the way, we sang, played cards, and shared stories with each other.
 There was a talk show for us to know more about their academic system in Nutrition.

-We were shown around to see their facilitations (classroom, hall, laboratory, canteen, and cooking room).
+We were shown around to see their facilities (classroom, hall, laboratory, canteen, and cooking room).
 Their laboratories is more complete than our campus.
 At night, we went to Batu Night Spectacular (BNS).
 We did lots of fun.
 At 11 pm we went to Mount Bromo to see the sunrise.
 We arrived at Mount Bromo at 3 am.
-Even we had already put on thick and warm clothes, it was still so cold.
+Even though we had already put on thick and warm clothes, it was still so cold.
 We rented a jeep to go to the peak for the best view.
-The guide told us about their culture, traditions, beliefs, customs, and legends of the native Bromo villagers called ‘Tengger’.
+The guide told us about the culture, traditions, beliefs, customs, and legends of the native Bromo villagers called ‘Tengger’.
 We were so interested in it.
 It was so crowded at the peak because there were many people who visited there too.
 The sunrise began at 5 am.
 It was so beautiful and amazing to see the incredible sunrise view on Mount Bromo.
 We went down the mountain to see a wide beautiful field, cliffs, a valley, and the sandhill.
-We were not allowed to go to the crater, the place that villagers used to worship their Gods by giving crops and livestock.
-Before leaving Malang, we also enjoyed Malang culinary and bought handicrafts too.
+We were not allowed to go to the crater, the place where villagers used to worship their Gods by giving crops and livestock.
+Before leaving Malang, we also enjoyed Malang cuisine and bought handicrafts too.

 I really enjoyed the trip to Malang.
 My friends and I learned a lot about Nutrition and wanted to advance the Nutrition system for the university.